cloudhead/toto/README.md

 how it works
 ------------

-- content is entirely managed trough **git**; you get full fledged version control for free.
+- content is entirely managed through **git**; you get full fledged version control for free.
 - articles are stored as _.txt_ files, with embeded metadata (in yaml format).
 - articles are processed through a markdown converter (rdiscount) by default.
 - templating is done through **ERB**.